Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: A dynamic framework for innovation success across categories

-\end{theorem} This result states that the number $S_{t,h}$ of successes for all the processes $h$ grows with the same Heaps’ exponent $\gamma^*\in (0,1]$: that is $S_{t,h}\stackrel{a.s.}\sim S_{\infty,h}\, t^{\gamma^*}$.
-In addition, the ratio $S_{t,h} / S_{t,j}$ provides a strongly consistent estimator of the ratio $u_h /u_j$ of the relative eigenvector centrality scores (with respect to $\Gamma^\top$) of the two nodes (processes) $h$ and $j$ and the share of successes observed for process $h$ converges almost surely to the absolute eigenvector centrality score of $h$. \\

-It is interesting to note that, in the innovation framework, Theorem~\ref{th-S} highlights how the long-run proportions of successful patents in each category reflect the connectedness and influence of that category within the broader innovation network.
-While this relationship is formally established in the present work, related insights have been suggested in the literature without formal proof.
-For example, \citet{pichler2020technological} show that the innovation rate of a technological domain is influenced by the innovation rates of the domains it depends on.
-Similarly, \citet{sampat2002cite, zhang2025whom} emphasize the importance of the quality of a patent's prior connections as well as their technological domain.
-In an effort to further deepen this latter aspect, we developed Theorem~\ref{th-S-2}.
+Finally, in order to extend the analysis from category-level success counts to source-target success counts, we develop Theorem~\ref{th-S-2}.
 As explained in the following, this theorem examines not only how many successful patents there are in each target category $h$, but also traces the source category $k$ to which each successful patent originally belonged.
-Namely, in our particular context, we can enrich the model assuming that the number $S_{t,k,h}$ of successes until time-step $t$ in category (process) $h$ coming from belonging category $k$ is of the form $S_{t,k,h}=\sum_{n=1}^t X_{n,h} Y_{n,k}$, where $Y_{n,k}$ takes value $1$ if the category of patent $n$ is $k$ and $0$ otherwise and \begin{itemize} \item[{\Asc}] $\vY_n=(Y_{n,k})^\top_{k\in{\mathcal H}}$ is independent of $\vX_n=(X_{n,h})^\top_{ h\in {\mathcal H} }$ and of all the past until time-step $n-1$ with $ P(Y_{n,k}=1)=\pi_k\in (0,1)$ (where $\sum_{k\in{\mathcal H}} \pi_k =1$). \end{itemize} Under these assumptions, we obtain the following result.
+Namely, in our particular context, we can enrich the model assuming that the number $S_{t,k,h}$ of successes until time-step $t$ in category (process) $h$ coming from belonging category $k$ is of the form $S_{t,k,h}=\sum_{n=1}^t X_{n,h} Y_{n,k}$, where $Y_{n,k}$ takes value $1$ if the category of patent $n$ is $k$ and $0$ otherwise and \begin{itemize} \item[{\Asc}] $\vY_n=(Y_{n,k})^\top_{k\in{\mathcal H}}$ is independent of $\vX_n=(X_{n,h})^\top_{ h\in {\mathcal H} }$ and of all the past until time-step $n-1$ with $ P(Y_{n,k}=1)=\pi_k\in (0,1)$ (where $\sum_{k\in{\mathcal H}} \pi_k =1$). \end{itemize}

+Assumption {\Asc} should be interpreted as a benchmark introduced for tractability.
+Its purpose is to isolate the role of the composition of patent activity across source categories, rather than to provide a full empirical description of source-category assignment.
+In particular, the assumption abstracts from the possibility that patents sort endogenously across source categories and from the possibility that source-category composition co-evolves with success dynamics.\\ Under these assumptions, we obtain the following result.

 \begin{theorem} Under assumptions {\Asa}, {\Asb} and {\Asc}, denote by $\gamma^* \in (0, 1]$ the Perron-Frobenius eigenvalue of $\Gamma$.
 Then, for each pair $h,k\in{\mathcal H}$, we have

 and so $S_{t,k,h}/S_{t,j,h}\stackrel{a.s.}\longrightarrow \pi_k/\pi_j$. \end{theorem}